 The latest installment of the 007 franchise has once again been delayed from hitting theatre screens due to the ongoing pandemic.

-“MGM, Universal and Bond producers, Michael G Wilson and Barbara Broccoli, today announced the release of ‘No Time To Die’, the 25th film in the ‘James Bond’ series, will be delayed until 2 April in order to be seen by a worldwide theatrical audience,” a statement read, according to The Hollywood Reporter.
+“MGM, Universal and Bond producers, Michael G Wilson and Barbara Broccoli, today announced the release of ‘No Time To Die’, the 25th film in the ‘James Bond’ series, will be delayed… in order to be seen by a worldwide theatrical audience,” a statement read after the second delay, according to The Hollywood Reporter.

-“We understand the delay will be disappointing to our fans but we now look forward to sharing ‘No Time To Die’ next year.”
+“We understand the delay will be disappointing to our fans but we now look forward to sharing ‘No Time To Die’.”

 Daniel Craig stars alongside Léa Seydoux, Naomie Harris, Ralph Fiennes, Rami Malek and Ana de Armas in the star-studded movie.